simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-09-how-chatgpt-helped-me-write-a-snake-game-in-angular-and-how-i-optimized-it-for-performance.md

 ---
 layout: post
-title:  "How CHATGPT helped me write a snake game in angular and how I optimized it for performance"
+title:  "CHATGPT helped me write a snake game in angular and how I optimized it for performance"
 date:   2023-01-09
 published: true
 comments: true